 - Avoid strenuous activities while recovering from appendicitis

 - Avoid driving for at least 24 hours after the surgery due to the possible effects of the anesthesia used for the operation

-- If you notice new changes such as redness in the abdomen or a high temperature, see a doctor
+- If you notice new changes such as redness in the abdominal area or a high temperature, see a doctor

 Advantages of laparoscopic appendectomy in Turkey

-According for studies The advantages of laparoscopic appendectomy from conventional appendectomy are:
+According to studies The advantages of laparoscopic appendectomy compared to open appendectomy are: